 In essence, the CEO is the brand, the face of your hospital, organization or company.
 Whatever you as a communicator can do to support the CEO with clear, compelling writing will go a long way to achieve your overall strategic communications and marketing goals.

-I’ve had the opportunity to develop communications for several healthcare executives.
+I’ve had the opportunity to develop executive communications for several healthcare leaders.
 I want to share some insights to help you succeed when it’s time to put write for the big cheese.

 1. Aim for authenticity